What's Michael?

-What's Michael? (ホワッツマイケル?, Howattsu Maikeru?) is a Japanese manga series created by Makoto Kobayashi.
-In 1984, it began its serialization in the Weekly Morning magazine.
+What's Michael? is a Japanese manga series created by Makoto Kobayashi.
+It was originally serialized in Kodansha's seinen manga magazine Morning from February 1984 to September 1989, and in its sister magazine, Evening, from December 2001 to April 2003.
 The manga shows Michael, an orange American Shorthair tabby cat, his feline friends, and other domesticated pets in a series of humorous episodes.
 Michael is not a specific cat, but rather a feline version of the everyman as he appeared in drastically different settings across chapters: he's a normal cat in some chapters (with different owners in different chapters), an anthropomorphic cat in others, and he even dies in some chapters.